fastoch/Nest-Full-Course/TUTO.md

 Then send a GET request to http://localhost:3000/users/interns.
 This will return `{"id":"interns"}`, because everything after `/users/` will be read as an id value.

-In conclusion, specific static routes like /users/interns need to come before a dynamic route like /users/:id.
+In conclusion, specific static routes like `/users/interns` need to come BEFORE a dynamic route like `/users/:id`.
+Because `/users/:id` could accept any id, including 'interns'.

 ---
-@26/179
+@27/179